Anthony M. ZupcicPartner, New York

-Anthony M. Zupcic is recognized as an IP Star in the 2013 - 2015 editions of Managing Intellectual Property and in IAM Patent 1000 2012, 2013 and 2014 as a leading attorney.
-He was recognized as a leading attorney in the 2014 edition of Leaders League for New York: Patent Prosecution.
+Anthony M. Zupcic is recognized as an IP Star in the 2013-2015 editions of Managing Intellectual Property and in IAM Patent 1000 2012-2015 as a leading attorney.
+He was recognized as a leading attorney in the 2014 and editions of Leaders League for New York: Patent Prosecution.
 He was listed in the 2011 edition of Who’s Who of Patent Lawyers and selected by Patent Buddy as one of the Top Patent Prosecutors nationally in the Computer, Electrical, Software and Business Methods areas for 2011.
-He was also in Legal 500 2008-2014 for Patent prosecution: utility and design patents, Legal 500 2008 for Patent litigation: full coverage and Legal 500 2007 for IP-Non-Contentious/Transactional – patent prosecution.
+He was also in Legal 500 2008-2015 for Patent prosecution: utility and design patents, Legal 500 2008 for Patent litigation: full coverage and Legal 500 2007 for IP-Non-Contentious/Transactional – patent prosecution.
 He was recognized as a Top New York City Intellectual Property Litigator in the 2015 issue of Super Lawyers: New York Metro Edition.

 What Others Say: